newrelic/newrelic-auth-rs/DEVEL.md

 # nr-auth

-`nr-auth` aims to provide all the functionality needed to authenticate with System Identity Service and retrieve authorization tokens to make authenticated and authorized requests to Fleet Management.
+`nr-auth` aims to provide all the functionality needed to authenticate with System Identity Service and retrieve authorization tokens to make authenticated and authorized requests to Fleet Control.

 It exposes the trait `TokenRetriever` which exposes a single method `retrieve` which will retrieve a token with an expiration time: